antfarm/gridcode-racket/REDESIGN.md

 - `delete-all!`

 The API is smaller, more orthogonal, and more composable.
 Four core concepts — `select`, `with`, `get`, mutate — cover everything the old API required many special-purpose functions to handle.

+## Emergence Over Engineering
+The most telling sign that this design is genuinely coherent is how it arrived at its conclusions.

+The session began with a specific goal: encapsulated behavior, entities that know how to act, the Breakout brick that knows what to do when hit.
+This was consciously set aside to preserve GridCode's identity — the grid as the world, coordinates as the universal currency, data and behavior separated for clarity and teachability.

+The selector redesign that followed was motivated by completely independent concerns: a cleaner API, orthogonality, removing overloaded functions, making multi-cell queries first-class.
+The index was introduced for performance and completeness. `with` emerged to handle iteration and binding cleanly.
+None of these decisions were made in service of encapsulation.

+And yet, at the end, `define-behavior` arrived — attaching behavior to selectors, composing multiple behaviors on a single entity, solving the multiple inheritance problem without inheritance machinery, giving entities the ability to "know how to act" based on what they are and what properties they carry.
+Exactly what was wanted at the start, but as an emergent property of the design rather than an engineered feature.

+This is the difference between a feature and an emergent property.
+A feature is bolted on to solve a problem.
+An emergent property falls out of a design that is right for other reasons.

+`define-behavior` itself is almost nothing — likely just a macro that registers a selector-function pair in a table that `update-grid` iterates.
+The heavy lifting is done entirely by `select` and the index.
+The behavior system is nearly free.

+This gives the design a kind of integrity that can be trusted: every part is justified on its own terms, and they happen to compose into something greater.
+The grid as coordinate-centered world, the index as the query engine, `select` as the universal descriptor, `with` as the iteration primitive, and `define-behavior` as the emergent encapsulation layer — none of these were designed to serve the others, yet together they form a coherent whole.